-Our 3 Don’t Miss Sites at Andersonville, Ga. are forever tied to American history.
+Our 3 Don’t Miss Sites at Andersonville, Ga. is forever tied to American history.

-Andersonville, Ga. is off the beaten path and home of the most famous Civil War prison camp in our nations history.
+Andersonville, Ga. is off the beaten path and home to the most famous Civil War prison camp in our nation’s history.
 The cemetery remains in use today.
 The museum honors POW’s throughout decades.

 Camp Sumter at Andersonville is the site where more than 45,000 Union soldiers were imprisoned after being captured by Confederate soldiers during the Civil War.
 According to historical data, there were as many as 32,000 soldiers imprisoned at Camp Sumter at one time.
 The original plan for this property was a prison site for no more than 10,000.

-Today known as the Andersonville National Historic Site, visitors can tour the entire location.
-It’s divided into three sections; the National Prisoner of War Museum, the Prison site and the Cemetery.
+Today is known as the Andersonville National Historic Site, visitors can tour the entire location.
+It’s divided into three sections; the National Prisoner of War Museum, the Prison site, and the Cemetery.